Your Cart UMS

 Auditions & Rehearsals

-The next auditions will take place on Monday, August 28, 2023 from 5:30-10pm, and Monday, September 11, 2023 from 6-10PM in Palmer Commons.
+The next auditions will take place on Monday, August 26 and Tuesday, September 3 in Palmer Commons.
 Appointments are required.
-To schedule an audition appointment or for more information about chorus membership, please email Kathleen Operhall, manager of the UMS Choral Union, at kio@umich.edu.
+To schedule an audition appointment or for more information about chorus membership, please email Johanna Grum, manager of the UMS Choral Union, at jcgrum@umich.edu.

 Plan to arrive at least ten minutes before your audition.
 Bring a copy of your prepared solo in the correct key for the accompanist; the accompanist is not expected to transpose.
 Singers are notified of results after all auditions are completed.